-'''

 GEN gp_read_stream(FILE file)

-'''

 which reads a character string of arbitrary length from the stream file (up to the first complete expression sequence), applies gp_read_str to it, and returns the resulting GEN. This way, you do not have to worry about allocating buffers to hold the string.
 To interactively input an expression, use gp_read_stream(stdin).
+Return NULL when there are no more expressions to read (we reached EOF).